-Here are some ways to add chia into your diet:
+Here are some ways to add chia into your diet: Seeds

 - Sprinkle whole chia seeds on top of hot/cold cereal

-- Add chia seeds to yogurts or salads
+- Add them to yogurts or salads

 - Substitute ¼ of the flour for ground chia flour when making homemade muffin, bread or pancakes

 - They can be used to thicken puddings, sauces or dips